dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmDefaultCharacterSet)"
     "
+    .. _dcmMWLWorklistLabel:

+    :ref:`MWL Worklist Label <dcmMWLWorklistLabel>`",string,"Only consider MWL items with this or no Worklist Label (0074,1202) for matching by this Archive AE acting as MWP SCP.
+If absent, MWL items with any Value of Worklist Label (0074,1202) are considered for matching by this Archive AE acting as MWL SCP.

+    (dcmMWLWorklistLabel)"
+    "
     .. _dcmUPSWorklistLabel:

     :ref:`UPS Worklist Label <dcmUPSWorklistLabel>`",string,"Value of Worklist Label (0074,1202) of created UPS by this Network AE, if the UPS Push SCU or UPS-RS User Agent does not provide a value for this attribute.
 If absent, the AE Title of the receiving AE will be used.
 Overwrites value specified on Device level.